Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 • Critical mating interfaces

-Feature Type Release Strategy Typical Control Method Inspection Method Engineering Impact
+Feature Type Release Strategy Typical Control Method Inspection Method RFQ / Engineering Impact

-Outer Contours As-Cast Pattern design and process control Visual / Caliper / Layout check Avoids unnecessary machining on non-functional geometry
+Outer Contours As-Cast Pattern design, draft control, and process stability Visual check / caliper / layout inspection Reduces unnecessary machining on non-functional geometry and lowers total part cost

-Mating Bores CNC Machined Machining after casting allowance confirmation Plug gauge / CMM Required for fit, positional control, and assembly repeatability
+Mating Bores CNC Machined Machining after casting allowance and datum plan confirmation Plug gauge / bore gauge / CMM Required for fit, shaft alignment, positional control, and assembly repeatability

-Flange / Sealing Faces CNC Machined Face milling / Datum-based setup Micrometer / Flatness check / CMM Required for sealing performance and controlled flatness
+Flange / Sealing Faces CNC Machined Face milling, datum-based setup, and flatness control Micrometer / flatness check / CMM Required for sealing performance, controlled flatness, and leak-risk reduction

-Core-Formed Internal Geometry As-Cast with core control Core positioning and section verification Ultrasonic wall-thickness check Risk depends on core shift, wall variation, and geometry transition
+Core-Formed Internal Geometry As-Cast with Core Control Core positioning, wall-section review, and gating / riser control Wall-thickness check / section check / NDT when required Risk depends on core shift, wall variation, internal cavity risk, and geometry transition

-Threads CNC Machined Tapping / Thread milling Thread gauge Functional threads should not be released directly as-cast
+Threads CNC Machined Tapping, thread milling, or insert planning after casting Thread gauge / functional fit check Functional threads should not be released directly as-cast when repeatable assembly is required

 How we review tolerance feasibility before quote

-Before quotation, we review whether the drawing requirement fits sand casting logic, which features must remain as-cast, which must be machined, and how the inspection plan should be aligned to CTQ expectations.
+Before quotation, we review whether the drawing requirement fits sand casting logic, which features can remain as-cast, which features need CNC machining, how much machining allowance is required, and how the inspection plan should be aligned with CTQ dimensions and approval evidence.

 STEP 03 As-Cast vs Machined Separation